UKGovernmentBEIS/inspect_ai/tools.html.md

 Specifying `parallel=False` results in two behaviours:

-1. Models that support turing off parallel tool calling (currently OpenAI and Grok) will have it disabled when tools with `parallel=False` are passed to `generate()`.
+1. Models that support turning off parallel tool calling (currently OpenAI and Grok) will have it disabled when tools with `parallel=False` are passed to `generate()`.